-The National Commission for Financial Markets (the "NCFM") is the sole insurance regulator, having authority to regulate, authorize and supervise insurance market players.
+The National Commission for Financial Markets (NCFM) is the sole insurance regulator, having authority to regulate, authorize and supervise insurance market players.

 Insurance (reinsurance) business is subject to licensing.
-Moldovan nationals are entitled to procure insurances from foreign insurers only when certain insurances are offered by Moldovan insurers.
+Moldovan nationals are entitled to procure insurances from foreign insurers only when certain insurances are not offered by Moldovan insurers or in situations established by the international conventions ratified by Moldova.